Prabhav01/Mini_Calculator/README.md

 # Project Overview

-A fully-featured calculator Android application with customizable themes, font sizes, and colors.
+A fully-featured calculator Android application with customizable themes and a settings tab.

 # Group Contribution